stephentino/estimate_akm/README.md

 - the T4 Record of Employment (T4ROE), which contains job-level data (e.g. earnings, industry, start/end date, ...)
 - the National Accounts Longitudinal Microdata File (NALMF), which contains firm-level data (e.g. revenue, value added, ...)

-The CEEDD contains info on the *universe* of individuals, firms, and jobs in Canada from 2001 to 2020, meaning that it is a very large dataset.
+The CEEDD contains info on the *universe* of individuals, firms, and jobs in Canada from 2001 to 2020.

 Since the CEEDD data is not available for public use, I provide simulated data to run the code in this repository.

-### Simulated data
+The simulated data matches the structure of the CEEDD, but other than that, the data is entirely fabricated and is not related to the CEEDD in any way.

 ## Overview of the code

+### Challenges

+It is challenging to estimate an AKM-style model with the CEEDD because the CEEDD is a very large dataset.